yuliswe/ircc-stats/data/parsed/1A-2025-08687/README.md

 | `fix_note` | Explanation, populated only on placeholder rows |

 Blank numeric cells are stored as `NULL` (empty in the CSV) and mean zero.

+A few `office` labels were truncated by the PDF's column width and are stored as printed (e.g. `Global Case Management System (G`, `Yaounde (High Commission of Canac`), which reflects the source rather than a parsing error.

 ## Hierarchy (the `level` column)